bnomei/kirby3-storybook/README.md

 ```

 > [!TIP]
-> I used storybook@^8.4 and vue3 for my tests, but you can stick to vue2 if you want to keep it consistent to other Kirby components.
+> I used Storybook@^8.4 and Vue3 with Vite as bundler for my test.

 ### Vite Config